Your window to Hawaii’s underwater paradise

 2. Avoid taking your mask on and off while snorkeling – The general rule is, once you put your mask on, leave it on.
 Every time you pull your mask away from your face, more new moist air enters your mask and condenses against the cold inside lens surface.
 The more new air that’s introduced, the more moisture there will be to condense on your lens.
 For the same reasons, avoid exhaling excessively through your nose.
 Some nasal exhalation is necessary while diving to re-pressurize your mask (see the section above “Low volume”), but try to keep it to a minimum.

-You’ll be surprised how these three simple little things can significantly increase your snorkeling experience.
+You’ll be surprised how these three simple little things can significantly enhance your snorkeling experience.

 Insider Tip: The defog solutions that are in the dive shops can be a little pricy so I actually use a type of car windshield cleaner called “20/10”.
 It comes in a little green and white flip top squirt bottle and can be found at just about anywhere you can find automotive supplies.
 I just pick mine up at the closest gas station or Wal-Mart.
 The bottle costs a little less than a dollar and it usually takes me almost a year to use it all.
 Talk about a deal!
 Since it comes in a small liquid-tight plastic bottle, I always just keep it with my mask and fins.
 Just squirt a little on your mask lens, rub it around with your finger, use a handful of water to rinse the excess out of your mask, and you’re good to go.